 Zen, however, “has nothing to do with mysticism”

 Mysticism is a Western term which can only be understood at the level of object logic.
 It is defined as the experience of mystical union or direct communion with God.
 It involves dissolving one’s self into this larger Being, as the wave, which is a transient form, becomes what it really is – water – by dissolving into the ocean.
 In Zen Buddhism, God as Being is also discarded, ultimate reality is an absolute nothingness, it is formless.
 Kensho (enlightened insight) is not the realisation that one is a larger being, it is that one sees the roots of one’s self as the absolute’s own self-negation.
 Basically, it is grasping within one’s self the principle of self-contradictory identity.
-It is realising that I am at once the ocean as an expanse of water, and the wave as form arising out of that expanse of water, through the self-negation of the formless expanse of water.
+It is realising that I am at once the ocean as an expanse of water, and the wave as a form arising out of that expanse of water.
 Because the wave as form is empty, so it is the formless water.
-Both the mystic’s union with God and the Buddhist kensho, there is a negation of the self.
+In both the mystic’s union with God and the Buddhist kensho, there is a negation of the self.
 In the case of the mystic, this negation is interpreted as a dissolving of one’s (ego)-self to, as it were, replace it with God’s higher being, to achieve a sense of permanence in the solid divine ground of being.
-In the case of the kensho, negating the self does not mean dissolving it, it means seeing that it is not a “thing,” it is no-thing, but as nothing, it is the nothingness of the formless world, which self-determines through self-contradiction as the world of forms.
+In the case of the kensho, negating the self means seeing that it is not a “thing,” it is no-thing, but as no-thing, it is the nothingness of the formless world, which self-determines through self-contradiction as the world of forms.
 What is accessed is not a solid divine ground of being but the dynamic ground of change, where all things are in tension, constantly moving.
-My self, in that context, is a the energy of life itself, it creates itself as it expresses itself as forms, phenomena, and, as Nishida now emphasizes, the historical world.
+My self, in that context, is a the energy of life itself, it creates itself as it expresses itself as forms, phenomena, and, as Nishida now emphasises, the historical world.

-This is, I believe, what Nishida referred to in the letter he sent to Suzuki, clarifying what he had tried to do in his last essay: “I want to make clear that religious reality cannot be grasped by conventional objective logic, but it reveals itself to the “logic of contradictory self-identity,” or what you call “the logic of sokuhi.”
-(Letter to Suzuki Daisetz quoted by Yusa, Ibid, 330)
+This is what Nishida referred to in the letter he sent to Suzuki, clarifying what he had tried to do in his last essay: “I want to make clear that religious reality cannot be grasped by conventional objective logic, but it reveals itself to the “logic of contradictory self-identity,” or what you call ‘the logic of sokuhi‘” (Letter to Suzuki Daisetz quoted by Yusa, Ibid, 330).